[L. cancer, crab, suppurating ulcer]

 Currently, more women die of epithelial ovarian cancer than of all other gynecological cancers combined.
 A small percentage of patients with ovarian cancer may have a hereditary predisposition, e.g., they have breast cancer type 1 (BRCA-1) or breast cancer type 2 (BRCA-2) genes.
 High-risk women include those with multiple first-degree relatives (mother, sister, daughter) or second-degree relatives (aunt, grandmother, cousin) with histories of breast or ovarian cancer.
 Preventive surgery to remove the ovaries and fallopian tubes is the only way such women can significantly reduce their risk.

-The NCI estimates that about 22,240 American women will be diagnosed with ovarian cancer in 2013 and that around 14,000 will die of the disease.
+In 2019 the NCI estimated that approx. 22,500 people would be diagnosed with ovarian cancers, and that nearly 14,000 would die of the disease.
 Between 1% and 2% of women born today will be diagnosed with ovarian cancer sometime during their lives.
 The incidence rates are higher in women of European-American ancestry than in other ethnic groups.
 Most cases (70%) are diagnosed when the disease is already at an advanced stage because early detection methods are still unsatisfactory.

 SYMPTOMS AND SIGNS